ccall6/apstra-graph-queries-guide/apstra-graph-queries-an-alternative-guide.md

 }
 ```

-So the query still matches the same five nodes, but now those nodes are returned within objects that are each named "interface-node".
+So the query still matches the same five nodes, but now those nodes are returned within objects that are each named "interface_node".

 The rules for names are the same as the rules for Python variable names, specifically: they must start with a letter or underscore; they can only contain letters, numbers, and underscores; they are case-sensitive; and they shouldn't use any of the Python keywords (listed here: [Python Keywords](https://docs.python.org/3/reference/lexical_analysis.html#keywords)).

+(Note: Hyphens will (usually) technically work within node names, but using them isn't compatible with the `where()` function, and possibly in other scenarios, so it's advisable to not use them.)

-It's critical to understand that `name='interface-node'` and `if_name='ge-0/0/0'` are handled very differently by the above query.
+It's critical to understand that `name='interface_node'` and `if_name='ge_0/0/0'` are handled very differently by the above query.
 The `name` argument is unique.
 In all other cases, arguments in that format are treated as filters that determine whether or not a node is selected. `if_name` is a property, so only interface nodes with an `if_name` property that matches "ge-0/0/0" will be selected.
 In contrast, the `name` argument is not a filter.
 It is an instruction for the graph query to use that name for the nodes it returns via that `node()` function.

 (Note that you technically can provide a name value positionally within the `node()` function, the same as with the type, as the second argument of `node()`, but this will just cause confusion because `name` has a different position in the `out()` and `in_()` functions.
 If this statement makes no sense to you, that's fine.
 It isn't important.
 Just keep using `name="NAME"` in your `node()` syntax).